chris1111/HP-Probook-EliteBook-Package-Creator-OC/README.md

 </details>

-#### Download Latest Release 27 August 2021 (V1): ➤ [HP-Probook-EliteBook-Package-Creator-OC ](https://github.com/chris1111/HP-Probook-EliteBook-Package-Creator-OC/releases/tag/V1)
+#### Download Latest Release 15 Jan 2022 (V1): ➤ [HP-Probook-EliteBook-Package-Creator-OC ](https://github.com/chris1111/HP-Probook-EliteBook-Package-Creator-OC/releases/tag/V1)

+Troubleshooting Monterey 12.2 beta 2 ( 21D5039d): Use this Release ➤  [HPProbook-EliteBook-Package-Creator-OC ](https://github.com/chris1111/HP-Probook-EliteBook-Package-Creator-OC/releases/download/V1/HPProbook-EliteBook-Package-Creator-OC.zip)

 #### Any issue without the Log or all relevant information will be deleted.
 - This does not work on a VM